 To what extent did the initiative achieve its objectives?

 Please describe the evidence to support the success of your initiative.

-The number of hospital sections that use the class register has increased, as wells as the learning content on the platform.
-Many teachers use FARE to build individualized teaching units, which respond to the specific needs (in time and manner) of the hospitalized students.
+The number of hospital sections that use the electronic register has increased, as wells as the learning content on the platform.
+Many teachers use FARE to build individualized teaching units, which respond to the specific needs (in time and manner) of their students.

 Did the intervention lead to any unintended (positive) outcomes?

 What indicators (quantitative and qualitative) have you measured to demonstrate success?